dapplets/dapplet-docs/docs/ex18-dapplet-actions.md

 **parameters of the Dapplet Actions**

-Widget **button** have similar parameters to button widgets of other adapters.
+The widget button has options similar to the button widgets of other adapters.
 More about it [here](/docs/extra-button).

 _icon_ - required parameter.
-Used svg format.
+We recommend to use images in SVG format.

 _pinnedID_ - required parameter, for the user to pin the widget in the minimized extension.
-Must be uniq for each widget.
+Must be unique for each widget.

 _action_ - analogue of _exec_ .

 _disabled_ - option parameter, default false.

-_hidden_ - option parameter, default false, hidding widget.
+_hidden_ - option parameter, default false, hiding a widget.
 :::

 Here is the result code of the example: [ex18-dapplet-actions](https://github.com/dapplets/dapplet-template/tree/ex18-dapplet-actions).